Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CSSCMSDataModelModelsSSLSslScanResult.md

 HasReviewed returns a boolean if a field has been set.

+### GetExpirationDate

+`func (o *CSSCMSDataModelModelsSSLSslScanResult) GetExpirationDate() time.Time`

+GetExpirationDate returns the ExpirationDate field if non-nil, zero value otherwise.

+### GetExpirationDateOk

+`func (o *CSSCMSDataModelModelsSSLSslScanResult) GetExpirationDateOk() (*time.Time, bool)`

+GetExpirationDateOk returns a tuple with the ExpirationDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpirationDate

+`func (o *CSSCMSDataModelModelsSSLSslScanResult) SetExpirationDate(v time.Time)`

+SetExpirationDate sets ExpirationDate field to given value.

+### HasExpirationDate

+`func (o *CSSCMSDataModelModelsSSLSslScanResult) HasExpirationDate() bool`

+HasExpirationDate returns a boolean if a field has been set.

+### SetExpirationDateNil

+`func (o *CSSCMSDataModelModelsSSLSslScanResult) SetExpirationDateNil(b bool)`

+ SetExpirationDateNil sets the value for ExpirationDate to be an explicit nil

+### UnsetExpirationDate
+`func (o *CSSCMSDataModelModelsSSLSslScanResult) UnsetExpirationDate()`

+UnsetExpirationDate ensures that no value is present for ExpirationDate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)